MaxHalford/maxhalford.github.io/content/blog/declarative-web-scraping.md

 - [grex](https://github.com/pemistahl/grex), which infers a regex pattern from examples.
 It's based on the theory of [deterministic finite automata](https://www.wikiwand.com/en/Deterministic_finite_automaton) learning (DFAL).
 - [dateinfer](https://github.com/jeffreystarr/dateinfer), which infers a date pattern from examples.

-Thanks for reading the article, I hope you enjoyed it.
+Thanks for reading the article, I hope you enjoyed it ツ